samvera-labs/hydra_plugins_wg/Guidelines.md

   An acceptable alternative to aborting installation of the plugin, would be to ensure graceful failure in the absence of required dependencies.

-  **Justification:** By failing fast, rather than later on during Application startup (or worse, during the runtime of a request) a plugin makes it easier to catch and resolve errors.
-Plugin usage becomes much more maintainable for the implementer when plugins can be relied upon to signal errors as early as possible, rather than failing in hard-to-predict ways at runtime.

 1. Plugins **should** undo any changes made to the host application during a failed installation.

   **Justification:** It becomes much easier for the community to adopt plugins if they can rely on plugins to be good citizens.
 Cleaning up after a failed installation means that implementers can have faith that their codebase won't be left in a broken state, especially in light of other guidelines which encourage plugins to "fail fast" at installation time.